LVC Celebrates Groundbreaking for Jeanne and Edward H. Arnold Health Professions Pavilion

 Dr. Lewis E. Thayne, LVC president, welcomed Jeanne H’08 and Edward H’87 Arnold, the lead donors for the project, along with Robin Stauffer, who represented The S. Dale High Family Foundation.
 Representatives from the College’s Board of Trustees and area dignitaries also attended the ceremony.

 Opening in 2018, the Arnold Health Professions Pavilion will provide flexible classroom space, observation rooms acoustically treated for sound, human performance and gross anatomy labs, flexible faculty office space to increase collaboration with students, and new technologies that enhance teaching.
-The pavilion will host the College’s doctor of physical therapy, master of athletic training, bachelor of communication sciences & disorders/master of speech-language pathology, and bachelor of exercise science programs.
+The pavilion will host the College’s doctor of physical therapy, master of athletic training, master of speech-language pathology, and bachelor of exercise science programs.

 “Great projects grow out of a clear need and a clear vision for what’s possible, and this project has both,” said Dr. Thayne.